Privacy Policy

 • Provide, host, support, and improve the Services;

-• Authenticate users, including via Google and other sign-in options we support;
+• Authenticate users and maintain accounts, including via Clerk, Google, and other sign-in options we support;

 • Manage commercial property, financial software, and home automation work you ask us to perform;